kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - It sounded like her voice; I know this doesn't make sense.
 - I believe this statement is audible in one of the sedated gang-rape porn films made in 1989 which was likely quite violent.
 - Did something similar happen to me that night while I was sedated in my apartment?
+- Who was there?
+Did anyone see them coming in with me?
 - I wonder what the special was on Denia TV that night.
-- My arms and hands feel numb, like they've stopped working.
+- My shoulders, arms, and hands feel numb, like they've stopped working.
 - Even pressing touchscreen buttons on my phone is challenging.

-### My crypto account
+### Did they rob my crypto account?

 - I try to access my Coinbase crypto account around 2am.
 - I'm locked out.